Author, Nav Sharma, RD

 Keep reading to find out where motivation stems from, types of motivation, factors that can decrease our motivation and some simple tips that make it easier to stay motivated!

-Where does motivation start?
+Where does motivation to eat healthy start?

 To really dig deep and understand the origin of motivation, we have to look at the brain!
 I’ll try to keep things simple but if this part goes over your head, feel free to skip over this section.
 I won’t be offended… promise!